Retail Apps: How To Calculate ROI

 Options For Building Retail Apps

-Now that we have looked at the stats, let’s shift gears and take a look at the the three most-common approaches for building native mobile apps.
-One option I do NOT cover here is an “app wrapper” approach – whereby your current mobile web experience is simply “framed” inside an app.
+Now that we have looked at the stats, let’s shift gears.
+Let’s take a look at the three most common approaches for building native mobile apps.
+One option I do NOT cover here is an “app wrapper” approach.
+That’s one where your current mobile web experience is simply “framed” inside an app.
 This is not a real app experience and offers few of the benefits.

-Note: shopping apps must be integrated with the ecommerce platform a retailer is already using (Magento, Shopify, BigCommerce, etc) and using a solution provider that has experience in this regard is key.
+Note: Shopping apps must be integrated with the e-commerce platform a retailer is already using (Magento, Shopify, BigCommerce, etc.) Using a solution provider that has experience in this regard is key.

-• The In-House Model, where a retailer staffs up and has the resources to design and build and maintain both apps, in-house.
-This may be the right choice for big retailers who want their native app experience to be a core competency – one they want to strategically invest in, via resources and infrastructure they own.
+A retailer staffs up and has the resources to design build, and maintain both apps, in-house.
+This may be the right choice for big retailers who want their native app experience to be a core competency.
+Specifically one they want to strategically invest in, via resources and infrastructure they own.

-So, as you consider these three approaches, keep the Total Cost Of Ownership (TCO) in-mind, over the long-term.
+So, as you consider these three approaches, keep the Total Cost Of Ownership (TCO) in mind, over the long term.
 Both Google and Apple introduce new device platforms and software updates quite often.
-A big part of having an app is supporting that app and keeping things smoothly integrated with your ecommence platform and generally up-to-date.
+A big part of having an app is supporting that app and keeping things smoothly integrated with your e-commerce platform and generally up-to-date.

 Calculating ROI – Conversions, Conversions, Conversions